thedath/AWS-SAA-C03/03-cloud-computing-introduction.md

     - No need to visit vendor
     - No need to contact support and get your requirement get done
 2. **Broad Network Access:** Ability to use & manage capablities (storage, database, network, computing, security, etc.) over the "network" using "standard machanisams" like http, https, ssh, ftp, vpn, etc.
-    - No need private link for your resources
+    - No need of a private link to access your resources
     - No need to visit your vendor to access your resources
-3. **Resource Pooling:** Resources/capabilities (database, storage, network bandwith) are pooled to serve multiple consumers in a multi tenant way, while allocating & disallocating resources according to the behaviour of the demand.
-This eliminates the sense of actual location of physical hardwares so that consumers don't have a control or knowladge on them.
+3. **Resource Pooling:**
+    - Resources/capabilities (database, storage, network bandwith) are pooled in large scale.
+    - Serve multiple consumers in a multi tenant way, while allocating & disallocating resources according to their demand.
+    - Eliminates the sense of actual location of physical hardware so that consumers don't have a control or knowladge on them.
-    - ds
+    - Harware & their locations becomes virtual things to consumers
+    - Consumers won't be setting up hardware & maintaining them
+    - For consumers, capacity of the capabilities are limitless.
+ 4. **Rapid Elasticity:** Provisioning of capabilities (database, storage, computing, networking) should get increased & decreased rapidly (elastically) based on the realtime demand of the resources.
+     - To consumer ability to provision the capabilities should appear as unlimited.